29 Sep The Autumn Lash Shed – What to expect

-At this time of year (as well as in the spring) things tend to get a little dodgy in the lash department, with humans experiencing a period of increased hair shedding.
-It’s thought that our bodies naturally react to the change of season by shedding hair (including our lashes) a little quicker than usual to adjust to the new temperatures and lack of sunlight.
+At this time of year (as well as in the spring) things tend to get a little dodgy in the lash department.
+Why?
+Because humans experience a period of increased hair shedding.
+It’s thought that our bodies naturally react to the change of season by shedding hair (including our lashes) a little quicker than usual.
+It’s suggested that this is to adjust to the new temperatures and lack of sunlight.

-If you’re a new lash artist or lash client that hasn’t heard of the lash shed, it’s likely you’ll have gone into a bit of a frenzy worrying that you’ve done something wrong.
+If you’re a new lash artist or lash client that hasn’t heard of the autumn lash shed, it’s likely you’ll have gone into a bit of a frenzy worrying that you’ve done something wrong.
 Don’t panic!
-It’s perfectly normal for your lashes not to last quite as long as normal and for there to be a shorter time between infills.
+It’s perfectly normal for your lashes not to last quite as long as normal.
+Consequently, there’ll also be a shorter time between infills.
 It should only last for a cycle or two and then you’ll be back to your normal lash schedule.

 Understanding the hair growth cycle

-Here’s a quick guide to the 3 stages of hair growth so you can get a better understanding of how and why it sheds…
+Here’s a quick guide to the 3 stages of hair growth.
+Hopefully it will give you a better understanding of how and why it sheds…

 During the Anagen stage the hair is rooted to the follicle and receives nutrients from your blood that promote healthy growth.
-At this stage, your hair is actively growing and if you pull it out (either accidentally or intentionally) you’re likely to notice a little bleeding.
+At this stage, your hair is actively growing.
+So, if you pull it out (either accidentally or intentionally) you’re likely to notice a little bleeding.

 It’s worth knowing that pulling out hair during the Anagen phase can actually damage the follicle and may result in it producing little-to-no hair in the future.
 This is great news for areas of unwanted hair growth (perhaps your bikini line – depending on your preferences) but not so desirable for your lashes or brows!